 Levels or tiers of service:

-For clients that wants the absolute best.
-A coach who, in addition to all the advanced criteria, has proven themselves to be exceptionally effective, even with the most complicated cases.
-Usually these coaches come with much of their own training on the side or are unusually gifted.
+A coach who, in addition to all the advanced criteria, has proven themselves to be exceptionally effective, even with the most complex cases.
+Generally these coaches come with additional supplemental training and/or are especially gifted.